A good way to add leadership, community service, and teamwork to your resume is to join a Watson club or organization.

 The Watson Distance Mentoring Program helps students take charge of their engineering and applied sciences education and future careers.
 The Watson mentoring program is one of the ways we connect undergraduates with alumni for a one-on-one virtual mentoring experience.
 Our Watson alumni have valuable experiences and industry connections that can help you in many ways, and you might even gain a lifelong mentor!
 Our mentoring program is a great way to connect with alumni in your field and get valuable advice about how to succeed during and after your time at Binghamton University

-Our mentoring program will be rolling out to all current Watson students and alumni in Spring 2019.
+Our mentoring program is available to all current Watson students and alumni.
 To join this program and connect with an alumnus, students must attend a brief orientation.
 RSVP for an orientation session on hireBING and start connecting!

 The Horizons Fellowship